 This ‘smart’ approach of this herbal constituent to cancer cells is typical among so many herbal medicines, that change cellular processes within the body to effect improved health and metabolism.

-This study confirms another study done by researchers at Kagoshima University last year.
+This study confirms another study done by researchers at Kagoshima University.
 This research tested 364 herbal extracts for anti-cancer activity and found that Greater Burdock’s Arctigenin had one of the highest levels among the other herbs.

 The researchers found that Arctigenin killed human lung cancer cells, human liver cancer cells and human stomach cancer cells.
-In their conclusion they wrote:
+The researchers wrote:

 “In conclusion, this study found that arctigenin was one of cancer specific phytochemicals, and in part responsible for the tumor selective cytotoxicity of the herbal medicine.”

-As if this weren’t enough, other research has established that Greater Burdock boosts memory.
+As if this weren’t enough, other research has established that Greater burdock significantly boosts cognition and memory

 They found that the mechanism of Burdock extract was due to its two central constituents, arctigenin and arctiin, blocking acetylcholinesterase.
 When acetylcholinesterase is blocked among the brain and nervous system cells, it allows better transmission between nerve/brain cells, because acetylcholinesterase degrades acetylcholine – a critical neurotransmitter.